gherardovarando/ImageJExtension/README.md

 ## Requirements

+To avoid license problem and to distribute a slimmer extension, we decided to not distribute Imagej with the extension anymore.
+ImageJ need to be installed in the system (see https://imagej.nih.gov/ij/) and the ImageJ extension need to be configured.

 ImageJ is written in Java and needs [Java Runtine Environment (JRE)](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) installed in the system to work.
 In order to avoid possible performance issues (memory issues), installed JRE version **must match** with the operating system architecture (32bit / 64bit).

 ## User guide